alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ---
 layout: guidance
 title: Get a licence to import live animals
-summary: You must have a licence to import live animals.
+summary: You must get a licence or certificate to import live animals.
 permalink: /guidance/get-a-licence-to-import-live-animals.html
 topic:
   name: Importing
   url: /topic/business-and-self-employed/importing.html
 ---

-You must have an import licence or authorisation to import certain animals to Great Britain.
+$CTA

+There are different guides for:

+- pets
+- livestock, poultry and bees
+- horses and ponies
+- fish and shellfish

+$CTA

 What you need to do to move or import live animals depends on whether you’re exporting them: